November 14, 2004

 WEDNESDAY, NOVEMBER 11

 At dawn on Wednesday I'm just east of Veracruz and the landscape is as humid, green and rank as Mississippi in July.
 We're definitely south of the dry zone here, deep into the humid tropics.
 Thickets of orange-flowered heliconias grow weedily in ditches along the road and around houses dark-green hibiscuses are resplendent with bright red blossoms.
-There are banana trees and orange trees, and giant ceibas and strangler figs, and... as lush and green as I have ever seen, clambering over bushes and railings along the road, nothing less than mile after mile of good old Kudzu!
+There are banana trees and orange trees, and giant ceibas and strangler figs, and... as lush and green as I have ever seen, clambering over bushes and railings along the road, nothing less than mile after mile of what looks like good old Kudzu!

 Those strangler figs deserve special mention.
 They start out as small vines growing epiphytically but not parasitically on the branches of regular trees.
 They send several stems down to the ground, the stems enlarge fast, the vine becomes an airborne bush growing inside its "host tree," the stems form a network surrounding the host tree's trunk, and eventually the airborne bush overtops the host tree and the fig's trunks encase the host's trunk.
 Before you know it the fig outcompetes the host for sunlight and water, the host dies, and what is left is a strangler fig tree, as much a regular-looking tree as the host ever was.
 This amazing sequence of events is not uncommon.
 Strangler figs are among the most typical woody species of the moist American tropics.